AngleSharp/AngleSharp.Wasm/docs/general/01-Basics.md

 Install-Package AngleSharp
 ```

+If you want JavaScript-side access to `window.WebAssembly`, you also need a scripting setup (for example, AngleSharp.Js) that discovers exported DOM members from loaded assemblies.

 ## Getting AngleSharp.Wasm over NuGet

 The simplest way of integrating AngleSharp.Wasm to your project is by using NuGet.
 You can install AngleSharp.Wasm by opening the package manager console (PM) and typing in the following statement: